BrunoDelb/alibabacloudguide/autoscaling.md

 To change the deletion protection status of a Scaling Group:

--   Go to the Auto Scaling console,
+-   Go to the `Auto Scaling` console,

--   Click on Scaling Groups,
+-   Click on `Scaling Groups`,
 -   Select a region,

--   Click on \... \| Set Deletion Protection on the line of the group,
+-   Click on `... | Set Deletion Protection` on the line of the group,

--   To activate the protection, activate Deletion Protection,
+-   To activate the protection, activate `Deletion Protection`,

--   To disable it, turn off Deletion Protection,
+-   To disable it, turn off `Deletion Protection`,

--   Click on OK.
+-   Click on `OK`.

 ### Suspend and resume a scaling process